pencer-io/pencer-io.github.io/_posts/2020-06-02-ctf-thm-injection.md

 www-data@injection:/$ find / -name *.txt 2>/dev/null | more
 ```

-It's a longish list, but look through that a certain file will jump out at you.
+It's a longish list, but looking through that a certain file will jump out at you.

 All done.
 See you next time.